cps-atlas/ndf-coroco/README.md

 Customize simulation settings in robot_config.py:
 *  Number of robot links
-*  Environment details (obstacles, number of simulated environments, ...)
+*  Environment details (number of spheres, number of environments, ...)

 The default N-CEDF model for navigation simualtion is trained_models/torch_models_3d/eikonal_4_16.pth